navazsayani/brandforgeAi/BLUEPRINT.md

 4. A `useEffect` hook in `AuthenticatedLayout.tsx` listens for auth state changes and redirects unauthorized users to `/login`.

 ### AI Content Generation (e.g., Blog Post)
-1.  **Client-Side (`content-studio/page.tsx`):** A user fills a form and clicks "Generate".
+1.  **Client-Side (`content-studio/page.tsx`):** A user fills a form (or uses the "AI Quick Start" to populate it) and clicks "Generate".
 2.  **Form Submission:** The form submission triggers a **Server Action** defined in `lib/actions.ts` (e.g., `handleGenerateBlogContentAction`).
 3.  **Server Action (`lib/actions.ts`):**
     -   Receives the `FormData`.
-    -   Performs validation and authorization checks.
+    -   Performs authorization and usage quota checks.
     -   Constructs an input object for the corresponding Genkit flow.
     -   Calls the Genkit flow function (e.g., `generateBlogContent()`).
 4.  **Genkit Flow (`ai/flows/generate-blog-content.ts`):**